claytonblythe/Adult_Census_Machine_Learning_Project/README.md

 The project uses data from the UCI Machine Learning dataset resources, comprising of 1994 census data of whether an individual makes more or less than $50k per year.
 Various attributes are analyzed and used in a binary logistic and random forest model to make accurate predictions.

 First, a basic exploratory analysis of the data and to determine which attributes or variables would be predictive.
-For example, we can look at the variables of sex, occupation, relationsihip status, marital status, age, and other variables.
+For example, we can look at the variables of sex, occupation, relationship status, marital status, age, and other variables.

+Here the income attribute is transmuted into a "target variable" that is either 1 (indicating they make >$50k) or 0 (indicating they make <$50k) Keep in mind this is in 1994, so the real value of this income would be higher in today's dollars.

+Overall, about 25% of our data has a "1" in the target attribute.

 # Sex Attribute
 ![Alt Test](https://github.com/claytonblythe/Adult_Census_Machine_Learning_Project/blob/master/sex.png)